ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 • Audio handling.
 Audio from a patient visit is PHI.
 Ask how the tool stores, encrypts, and retains recordings.
 Policies vary significantly across vendors.
 Get the specifics in writing.

 • EHR connection.
 Copy-paste works at all practice sizes.
 API sync is available from most vendors at enterprise tiers.
-On Athenahealth, eClinicalWorks, or DrChrono, confirm named support.
+On Athenahealth, eClinicalWorks, or similar named EHR systems, confirm named integration support.
 Do not rely on "works with most EHRs" language.

 • Specialty support.
 Note templates vary by specialty.
 Confirm the tool has templates for your visit type or offers customization options.